 That about wraps things up then for this short lesson on triads over bass notes, but there is much more that can be achieved with them in many functional harmonic progressions.
 I’ve included a sheet here as well, which covers all the 12 major triad over bass note voicings and their most common applications.
 I hope you find it useful in your musical explorations.

 Pete Sklaroff is one of the top guitar educators in the UK… “The Teacher’s Teacher”.
-He is currently offering 1 hour Skype lessons at the crazy price of £30 an hour which includes PDF’s and video examples of everything covered in lessons.
+He is currently offering Skype lessons via www.petesklaroff.com which all include PDF’s and audio examples of the material covered within the lessons.